camunda/camunda-docs-manual/content/reference/bpmn20/gateways/sequence-flow.md

 ---

 A sequence flow is the connector between two elements of a process.
-After an element is visited during process execution, all outgoing sequence flows will be followed.
+After an element is visited during process execution, all outgoing sequence flows are followed.
 This means that the default nature of BPMN 2.0 is to be parallel: <strong>two outgoing sequence flows will create two separate, parallel paths of execution.</strong>

 <div data-bpmn-diagram="../bpmn/sequence-flow-parallel"></div>